dodona-edu/universal-judge/README.md

 mkdir exercise/simple-example
 ```

-Note you would normally not store your exercises in the TESTed repository.
+Note that you would normally not store your exercises in the TESTed repository.
 We recommend creating a new repository for your exercises.

 ### 2. Create a test suite